March 15, 2022

 The concept of ‘employee engagement’ has been a thing for just over 40 years.
 In the time that ‘employee engagement’ has been measured and systems developed to improve it, it has fluctuated between 26% and 31% - not exactly stellar results.
 We’ve known for a long time that engagement leads to better business outcomes.
 Consultants and coaches alike have included employee satisfaction drivers in their programs.
-Programs such as service awards, milestone awards, MVP-style awards, privilege awards, spot bonuses, and points and prize solutions have aimed at engagement over the last 40 years, but I haven’t seen any of them make a significant difference.
+Programs such as service awards, milestone awards, MVP-style awards, privilege awards, spot recognitions, and points and prize solutions have aimed at engagement over the last 40 years, but I haven’t seen any of them make a significant difference.
 In fact, I have seen some of them lead to widespread skepticism of executive motives as the masses are forced to endure some of the public magnanimity of their corporate leaders.

 There’s a secret to having an extreme appreciation environment.
 It starts with freedom, trust, and money.
 I know what you’re thinking – money represents everything bad about behavior – selfishness, greed, and extrinsic motivation.
 OK.
 Let me walk you through this because they all three have to go together.